DOT Inspector Certification and Training Information

 Popular Careers and Salary Info

-BLS records show that there were 24,250 transportation inspectors employed as of May 2009.
+BLS records show that there were 24,310 transportation inspectors employed as of May 2012.
 The three largest employers of these inspectors were the federal and local levels of government, as well as rail transportation.
-The federal government and aerospace products manufacturers were two of the highest-paying employers for this job title.
-Transportation inspectors earned a median annual wage of $56,290 as of May 2009.
+The federal government and couriers and express delivery services were two of the highest-paying employers for this job title.
+Transportation inspectors earned a median annual wage of $63,680 as of May 2012.
 Additional job titles may include:

 - Covert quality assessment officer